BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over four thousand construction defect and claims related expert witness designations, the Pauls Valley, Oklahoma Construction Expert Directory offers a wide range of trial support and construction consulting services to construction claims professionals concerned with construction defect, scheduling, and delay claims.
-BHA provides construction related litigation support and expert witness services to the nation's most recognized builders, risk managers, legal professionals, owners, state and local government agencies.
-Utilizing in house resources which comprise construction delay claims experts, registered design professionals, professional engineers, and credentailed construction consultants, the firm brings national experience and local capabilities to Pauls Valley and the surrounding areas.
+Through over four thousand building and claims related expert witness designations, the Pauls Valley, Oklahoma Construction Expert Directory provides a wide spectrum of trial support and consulting services to attorneys and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
+BHA provides building related litigation support and expert witness services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
+In connection with in house assets comprising building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the firm brings regional experience and local capabilities to Pauls Valley and the surrounding areas.

 Construction Expert Witness News & Info